 As the name suggests, this geyser has lent its name to all geysers in the world.
-It is active more than 10 thousand.
+More than 10 thousand active geysers exist.
 Flight The frequency of water spouting varies.
 Since 2000, after a massive Icelandic earthquake, it is active every 5 to 8 hours.

 Places of interest in Iceland

 When visiting Iceland, the Blue Lagoon should be mandatory.
 It is a geothermal bath whose hot water (39 C) contains a large amount of minerals.
 The spa can be visited for relaxation or for the treatment of skin diseases.